Gazi Baba Municipality

-Name

-The name of the municipality comes from the nickname of the Ottoman poet Aşık Çelebi.
-In Turkish, Gazi means "war veteran" and baba means "father".

 Geography

 The municipality borders Petrovec Municipality, Studeničani Municipality and Aerodrom Municipality to the south, Centar Municipality, Čair Municipality and Butel Municipality to the west, Lipkovo Municipality to the northeast, and Aračinovo Municipality and Ilinden Municipality to the east.

 Demographics

-According to the last national census from 2021, the municipality has 69,626 inhabitants making it the most populous municipality in Greater Skopje.
+According to the 2021 North Macedonia census, Gazi Baba municipality has 69,626 inhabitants, making it the most populous municipality in Greater Skopje.
 Ethnic groups in the municipality include:

+Religious affiliation

+Religion according to the 2002 Macedonia census and 2021 North Macedonia census: